andy770921/JS_project/JS_concept.md

 ```
 ## Callback function

-意義: We want to call it back after certain amount of time has passed.
+&emsp; 意義: We want to call it back after certain amount of time has passed.

 Ex: (something) 為 Callback function
 ```